header 1

 Linda Hicks (Montayne)

-Happy Birthday to Maurice (Mo) Pittman.
+Happy Birthday to Almeta Moore.

 Linda Hicks (Montayne)

-Happy Birthday to George Riney.
+Happy Birthday to Emmanuel Brewster.

 Linda Hicks (Montayne)